One step forward, followed by one step back. Or was it the other way round?

 Moneysupermarket.com + 15.9 points up.

-Our target is to simply match the previous high with this one.
-The big drop down, shown on the chart, leaves me a little nervous to take this share to a new high.
-Also, we have moved our (non guarantee) stop up.
-For a share such as this – one that has large moves – a guaranteed stop would (in hindsight) have been a good option.
+The significant drop down, shown on the chart, leaves me a little nervous to take this share to a new high.
+Also, we have moved our (non-guarantee) stop up.
+For a stock such as this – one that has significant moves – a guaranteed stop would (in hindsight) have been a good option.

 Monster Beverage Corp. + 1137 points up.
-Don’t be confused by the amount of points.
-As US stocks are often much more expensive than UK shares we have large points movements in our US trades.
-However, in the tradition of good money management, we have a trade amount that matches the risk.
+Don’t be confused by the number of points.
+As US stocks are often much more expensive than UK shares, we have ample points movements in our US trades.
+However, in the tradition of proper money management, we have a trade amount that matches the risk.
 For Monster that, in this case, is 0.7 pence per point.
 (In the case of Moneysupermarket, for example, it is £20 per point).

 Pace. – 9.1 points down.
-This is a funny share chart and one that I will look to exit.
+An odd share chart and one that I will look to exit.

 WPP. + 2 points.
-WPP is now trending down, so I will watch very carefully when the market opens on Monday to sell this share.
+WPP is now trending down, so I will observe when the market opens on Monday to sell this share.

 That is it for this week.
-As usual, I will post the fund position overall (which is done monthly) in the new month, probably next week.
+As usual, I will post the fund position overall (Done monthly) in the new month, probably next week.
 Have a great weekend.